evan108108/RESTFullYii/readme.markdown

  _For older versions of PHP (< 5.4) checkout [v1.15](https://github.com/evan108108/RESTFullYii/tree/v1.15)_

 ## Installation
-1. Download and place the 'starship' directory in your Yii extension directory.
+1. Download and place the 'starship' directory in your Yii extension directory or other (see step 3 for alternative installation place).

 2. Include ext.starship.RestfullYii.config.routes in your main config (see below) or copy the routes and paste them in your components->urlManager->rules in same config.
 ```php